dbousfie/feedback/syllabi/4201syllabus.md

 Students **must** complete a minimum of **two engagement options weekly to** fulfill participation requirements.
 You can choose to do 250-word paragraph responses each week, but they need to follow the requirements outlined in this syllabus.
-Other written forms of participation can only be done twice each during the entire course (i.e. you can only do 2 policy briefs summaries per semester).
 You can collaborate with peers on submissions, but they must be submitted individually.
-A **total of 8 weeks of participation is required,** allowing students to skip 4 weeks (e.g., weeks 1,2 and 11, 12).
+A **total of 8 weeks of participation is required,** allowing students to skip 2 weeks (e.g., weeks 1, and 12).
 Completing 8 weeks fulfills the full 70%.
 If you are submitting the same assignment for a second time, make sure to address 'What did I do differently this week?'

 Weekly Engagement Options:

-> In-class exercises count as one form of participation.\
+> In-class exercises (no matter how many) count as one form of
+> participation.
+>
 > For the secondary form of participation, these are available options:

 1. Written Responses (250 words per lesson): A reflective analysis